 Constructor University has a legal responsibility to store student data in accordance with Art.
 15 (1) DSGVO.
 Below you will find the student data stored and processed in structured form, as well as further information about the data processing procedures relevant to you.
 This includes, among other things, the categories and the storage period of the respective personal data.

-We process the above-mentioned data to answer and document your request for information as well as provide documentation that your study data is accurate and in accordance with what was issued originally by Jacobs University Bremen.
+We process the above-mentioned data to answer and document your request for information as well as provide documentation that your study data is accurate and in accordance with what was issued originally by Constructor University.
 The data processing is based on Art.
 6 para.
 1 p.
 1 lit. c DSGVO.
 The legal obligations arise from Art.
 12 (3), 15 DSGVO and Art.
 5 (2) DSGVO.

 In addition, we regularly ask for proof of identity as part of requests for information, insofar as this is necessary to establish the student’s identity.
 If identity cannot be confirmed on site, we will always request a copy of your ID card, which must contain the following information:

 We ask the inquiring party to black out all other data on the ID card that is not required for identity verification (i.e., the ID card number, nationality, personal characteristics and photo).
 Only in individual cases do we also compare the signature on the ID card with the signature we have - but we will then point this out to separately.

 We make a record of the result of the identity check.
 We destroy the copies of the ID cards after successful identity verification.